hpc/pavilion2/docs/README.txt

 Outstanding Issues:
 ------------------

 Interested in collaborating?
-Listed here are a number of issues/features that need work.
+Listed here are a number of issues/features that need development work.

-1. Elegant way to handle building on the fly with various libs/compilers and then create a unique naming convention to differentiate between these variations.
+1. Elegant way to handle building binaries on-the-fly with various libs/compilers and then create a unique name to differentiate between these variations.

 2. Handle Node/PE combinations using a range and step of values in addtion to just the comma separated list of numbers supported now.